BQcybersec/-UofM-VIRT-CYBER-12-2021/Homework/week-05/Week5_SubmissionFile.md

 8. Command to use `auditd` to watch `/var/log/cron`:

-sudo auditctl -w /var/log/cron -p rwxa -k cron_tinkering_audit this is a command to audit the cron directory, this command will not be persistent.
+sudo auditctl -w /var/log/cron -p rwxa -k cron_tinkering_audit

+This is a command to audit the cron directory, this command will not be persistent.

 To make it persistent you need to do these steps: